Time Required

 This exercise draws on a guided meditation created by researcher Helen Weng and her colleagues at the Center for Healthy Minds (CHM) at the University of Wisconsin, Madison.
 Dr. Weng called this meditation a “compassion meditation,” though a similar kind of meditation is also referred to as a “loving-kindness meditation.”

-We recommend listening to audio of this guided meditation in the player below; you can also download it from the CHM's website.
+We recommend listening to the audio of this guided meditation in the player below; you can also download it from the CHM's website.
 We have included a script of this meditation to help you follow it yourself or teach it to others.
-In brackets are the lengths of the pauses in the original guided meditation, to give you a sense of how much time to allot to each step.
+In brackets are the lengths of the pauses in the original guided meditation, to give you a sense of how much time to take for each step.

 Settling